wombleton/gitlaw-nz/acts/A/Adoption Act 1955.md

     *   (f) makes any false statement for the purpose of obtaining or opposing an interim order or adoption order or any variation or discharge of any such order.

-    (2) Every person who commits an offence against this section shall be liable on summary conviction before a District Court Judge to imprisonment for a term not exceeding 3 months or to a fine not exceeding $15,000 or to both.
+    (2) Every person who commits an offence against this section shall be liable on conviction before a District Court Judge to imprisonment for a term not exceeding 3 months or to a fine not exceeding $15,000 or to both.

     (3) \[Repealed\]

-    Section 27 heading: amended, on 17 August 2011, by [section 5(1)][95] of the Adoption Amendment Act 2011 (2011 No 60).
+    Section 27 heading: amended, on 1 July 2013, by [section 413][96] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 27(2): amended, on 1 July 2013, by [section 413][96] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 27(2): amended, on 1 January 1999, by [section 28][96] of the Adoption (Intercountry) Act 1997 (1997 No 109).
+    Section 27(2): amended, on 1 January 1999, by [section 28][97] of the Adoption (Intercountry) Act 1997 (1997 No 109).

-    Section 27(3): repealed, on 17 August 2011, by [section 5(2)][95] of the Adoption Amendment Act 2011 (2011 No 60).
+    Section 27(3): repealed, on 17 August 2011, by [section 5(2)][98] of the Adoption Amendment Act 2011 (2011 No 60).

 ##### 27A Offence to induce consent

 *   (1) Every person commits an offence who induces another person, by fraud, duress, undue influence (by payment or otherwise), or other improper means, to consent to an adoption.

-    (2) Every person who commits an offence under subsection (1) is liable on conviction on indictment to imprisonment for a term not exceeding 7 years.
+    (2) Every person who commits an offence under subsection (1) is liable on conviction to imprisonment for a term not exceeding 7 years.

-    Section 27A: inserted, on 17 August 2011, by [section 6][97] of the Adoption Amendment Act 2011 (2011 No 60).
+    Section 27A: inserted, on 17 August 2011, by [section 6][99] of the Adoption Amendment Act 2011 (2011 No 60).

+    Section 27A(2): amended, on 1 July 2013, by [section 413][96] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 27B Safety of child where offence committed